EricChengWOW/DistributedGMM/README.md

 We would like to use the GHC machine for development and PSC machine for final performance benchmarking since we want to test the scalability of our algorithm to a larger scale.
 We would develop the algorithm in C++ with access to MPI so that we can better mimic the behavior of multiple computing/storage nodes in the real world large scale situation.

-# Schedule
-## 4/3 - 4/9:
-Get more detailed information about all the computation process, the parallel algorithm, obtain the dataset, and starting to implement the baseline algorithm
-## 4/10 - 4/16:
-Finish implementing the baseline GMM algorithm, come up with data visualization for how the algorithm clusters
-## 4/17 - 4/23:
-Start to implement the distributed algorithm with parameter server
-## 4/24 - 4/30:
-Finish implementing the parameter server version *Try ring communication, SIMD if time allows
-## 5/1 - 5/5:
-Benchmark the performance, and create final analysis *Try ring communication, SIMD if time allows